Nelson Puailihau the Ambassador of Aloha Moloka'i, Hawaii

 Nelson with three freshly harvested squid or octopus

-About 2 weeks into my apprenticeship I was tested.
-I did not know I was being tested at the time of course, as any true master would do to his disciple.
-We had deployed the gill net early in the day during low tide, at around 3pm, just in the entrance of the northern fishpond of the condo.
+About two weeks into my apprenticeship I was tested.
+I did not know I was being evaluated at the time of course, as any true master would do to his disciple.
+We had deployed the gill net earlier in the day during low tide at the entrance of the northern fishpond of the condo.
 I was told that we would go retrieve the net at nine that night.
 It was the first time we went out at night.
 It was a new moon, meaning no moonlight, which nelson said was the best time for fishing.
-We put on our wetsuits, head lamps, water shoes, gloves and headed out.
+We put on our wetsuits, headlamps, water shoes, and gloves and headed out.
 The stars were everywhere above us, a hundred thousand, thousand stars.
 With very little light pollution, none on Moloka’i, and just a bit from Maui, the night sky was one of the best I had ever seen.
 As we approached the water Nelson explained that the stars were our ancestors.
 We set out to get the net.
-Early during deployment we had set the net rather deep and as we approached the gill net I soon realized that we were already over our waists in water.
+We had set the net rather deep and as we approached the gill net I soon realized that we were already over our waists in water.
 Nelson was laughing and singing as we mindfully stepped over corals and fish wall stones to approach our net.

 Nelson and I headed out to set the net